 How to see the harvest supermoon

-The final supermoon of 2023 will shine in the sky as September comes to a close.
+The final supermoon of 2023 will shine in the sky tonight as September comes to a close.

 September's full moon, also known as the harvest moon, will be the last of four consecutive supermoons.